-At the end of the 19 century, all of Europe and the rest of the world were struck by the advanced warship of Russia, bearing the proud name of Peter the Great.
+At the end of the 19th century, all of Europe and the rest of the world were struck by the advanced warship of Russia, bearing the proud name of Peter the Great.
 Its size and armament at that time were impressive.
-The implementation of such an ambitious project brought glory to Russian shipbuilders, and the Peter the Great, who took on the functions of a battle cruiser, was in operation for about 80 years!
-Today the crew of the Polygon program of the T24 TV channel will tell (and show) the most combat, strike and nuclear ship of the Russian fleet.
+The implementation of such an ambitious project brought glory to Russian shipbuilders, and the Peter the Great, who took over the functions of a battle cruiser, was in service for about 80 years!
+Today the crew of the Polygon program of the T24 TV channel will tell (and show) the most combat, most shock and most atomic ship in Russia fleet.

 What do you call a ship